 Dr. Cox currently serves on the Board of Directors for the IAAHPC and holds position on the Executive Committee for the American Association of Human Animal Bond Veterinarians.

 Dr. Cooney graduated from Colorado State University’s veterinary college in the spring of 2004.
 She founded Home to Heaven, an in-home pet hospice and euthanasia service in northern Colorado in the fall of 2006.
 In the spring of 2011, she completed writing her first book about home euthanasia techniques.
 In 2012, she completed writing her second book Veterinary Euthanasia Techniques: A practical guide and has been a contributing author to many animal hospice publications, including the IAAHPC’s Animal Hospice Guidelines.
-Dr. Cooney was a contributing panel member with the 2013 American Veterinary Medical Association's guidelines on euthanasia.
+Dr. Cooney was a contributing panel member with the 2013 American Veterinary Medical Association's guidelines on euthanasia and is the founder of the Companion Animal Euthanasia Training Academy.
 She was President of the IAAHPC in 2015 and travels nationally and internationally to speak on her work and the current advancements in end-of-life care.

 Dr. Shearer is a 1986 graduate of the Ohio State University College of Veterinary Medicine.
 In an effort to provide more options for her hospice and palliative care patients, Dr. Shearer has acquired 3 certifications as a Certified Canine Rehabilitation Practitioner, Certified Veterinary Acupuncturist, and Certified Veterinary Pain Practitioner.